MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/README.md

 ## Group Norms

 1. **Inclusive Participation**
-   → Our goal is inclusive participation and thoughtful engagement with each person’s ideas.
+   → Our goal is inclusive participation and thoughtful engagement.

 2. **Constructive Feedback**
    → Feedback is meant to improve the work, not to judge individuals.